Rungutan/rungutan-cli/README.md

 ## Where do I sign up?

-Althgouh we love our [landing page](https://rungutan.com) and we definitely think it's worth checking out, you can sign up directly by going on [https://app.rungutan.com](https://app.rungutan.com)
+Although we love our [landing page](https://rungutan.com) and we definitely think it's worth checking out, you can sign up directly by going on [https://app.rungutan.com](https://app.rungutan.com)

 ## Do you have any ACTUAL documentation?